Nordgaren/Unpack-Dark-Souls-For-Modding-CSharp/README.md

 I made this so that it could be used in my [PTDE Mod Installer](https://github.com/Nordgaren/PTDE-Mod-Installer)

+If you're patching a non-steam EXE, please send me your original exe so I can add the checksum to my PTDE Mod Installer.

 ### Thank You

 **[HotPocketRemix](https://github.com/HotPocketRemix)** for making the original UDSFM and helping me understand how to patch the EXE properly.